-Michael L. Bleeker, DMD Dental Anxiety Scottsdale Prosthodontist Offers Oral Sedation Dentistry
+Michael L. Bleeker, DMD Dental Anxiety Scottsdale Prosthodontist Offers IV Sedation Dentistry

 The thought of a dental appointment can be a cause of anxiety.
 Many people worry about dental pain and the ultimate trip to the dentist to have the problem addressed.
 The reality, however, is very different.
 The comfort, relaxation and happiness of the patient are embedded deep at the heart of any good dental practice.
 The staff at our practice will do whatever we can to reduce anxiety, allay fears and provide painless, quick treatments.